mgsosna/mattsosna.com/_posts/data_engineering/2021-12-01-Intermediate-SQL.md

 When I started learning SQL, I found it hard to progress beyond the absolute basics.
 I loved [DataCamp's courses](https://www.datacamp.com/courses/introduction-to-sql) because I could just type the code directly into a console on the screen.
 But once the courses ended, how could I practice what I learned?
 And how could I continue improving, when all the tutorials I found just consisted of code snippits, without an underlying database I could query myself?

-I found myself in a "chicken or egg" problem $-$ I needed access to a database so I could practice SQL and continue learning, but I needed to be good at SQL to get hired and be granted access to databases to practice on.
+I found myself in a "chicken or egg" problem $-$ I needed access to a database so I could continue learning, but I needed to be good at SQL to get hired and access databases to practice on.

 In this post, we'll create a database for you to play with.
 Then we'll explore a few intermediate SQL topics, the sort of techniques you'll likely utilize as a data scientist.
 If you understand the below query, then you're prepared for the rest of this post.